plblum/jivs/planning/ModelRules Design Overview.md

 These are not pre-save validation failures.

-They are a separate phase and often produce `BusinessLogicErrors` for return to the client.
+They are a separate phase and often produce `ExternalIssuesFound` for return to the client.

 ### 3.9 Final server response